 Rick Lupert has been involved in the Los Angeles poetry community since 1990.
 He is the recipient of the 2014 Beyond Baroque Distinguished Service Award for service to the Los Angeles poetry community.
 He served for two years as a co-director of the Valley Contemporary Poets, a non-profit literary organization, established in 1980, which produces readings and publications out of the San Fernando Valley.

 His poetry has appeared in numerous magazines and literary journals, including The Los Angeles Times, Rattle, Chiron Review, American Mustard, Radius Lit, Red Fez, The Bicycle Review, Silver Birch Press, The Nervous Breakdown, Indiefeed, Voicemail Poems, Muddy River Poetry Review, Yay!LA, FreezeRay Poetry, Stirring, The Blue Jew Yorker, PoeticDiversity.org, MoonGarlic E-Zine, Jewels of Elul, Zuzu’s Petals, Caffeine Magazine, Blue Satellite and others.
-He edited the anthologies Ekphrastia Gone Wild, The Night Goes On All Night – Noir-Inspired Poetry and, A Poet’s Haggadah: Passover through the Eyes of Poets, and is the author of 17 books: Paris: It’s The Cheese, I Am My Own Orange County, Mowing Fargo, I’m a Jew.
-Are You?, Stolen Mummies, I’d Like to Bake Your Goods, A Man With No Teeth Serves Us Breakfast, We Put Things in Our Mouths, Sinzibuckwud!, Death of a Mauve Bat (Ain’t Got No Press), Lizard King of the Laundromat, Brendan Constantine is My Kind of Town (Inevitable Press), Feeding Holy Cats and Up Liberty’s Skirt (Cassowary Press), The Gettysburg Undress, and Making Love to the 50 Ft.
-Woman (Rothco Press), and the spoken word album Rick Lupert Live and Dead.
+He edited the anthologies A Poet’s Siddur Ekphrastia Gone Wild, The Night Goes On All Night – Noir-Inspired Poetry and, A Poet’s Haggadah: Passover through the Eyes of Poets, and is the author of 27 books: Paris: It’s The Cheese, I Am My Own Orange County, Mowing Fargo, I’m a Jew.
+Are You?, Stolen Mummies, I’d Like to Bake Your Goods, A Man With No Teeth Serves Us Breakfast, We Put Things in Our Mouths, Sinzibuckwud!, Death of a Mauve Bat (Ain’t Got No Press), Lizard King of the Laundromat, Brendan Constantine is My Kind of Town (Inevitable Press), Feeding Holy Cats and Up Liberty’s Skirt (Cassowary Press), The Gettysburg Undress, Making Love to the 50 Ft.
+Woman, Professor Clown on Parade, Romancing the Blarney Stone, and Donut Famine (Rothco Press), Beautiful Mistakes, Hunka Hunka Howdee!, The Tokyo Van Nuys Express, I Am Not Writing a Book of Poems in Hawaii and The Low Country Shvitz (Ain’t Got No Press), and the spoken word album Rick Lupert Live and Dead.

 He also writes the Jewish poetry blog From The Lupertverse for the Los Angeles Jewish Journal.

-He hosted the long running Cobalt Café reading series in Canoga Park for almost 21 years and is regularly featured at venues throughout Southern California.
+He hosted the long running Cobalt Café reading series in Canoga Park for almost 21 years (which launched again as a virtual series in 2020) and is regularly featured at venues throughout Southern California.

 The author’s eight free e-books are To Hell With Rick Lupert (Ain’t Got No Press, May, 2006), The Rick Lupert Fun Club (Ain’t Got No Press, May, 2007), On My Eventual Death (Ain’t Got No Press, May 2009) , Today We Bombed the Moon (Ain’t Got No Press, May 2010) and Rules for Poetry (Ain’t Got No Press, May 2011), Economy Candy (Ain’t Got No Press, May 2012), Unrequited Potato (Ain’t Got No Press, December 2013), and I Am From Ork (Ain’t Got No Press, December 2014 (Click on the titles to download them for free.)